-The AMS is responsible for running student clubs, running businesses like Pie R Squared and the Pit, providing services like the Sexual Assault Support Centre and Safewalk, lobbying the university and government for students, holding events like Block Party and generally representing and applying your interests on a broader stage.
+The Alma Mater Society (AMS) is the body of student government at UBC, which means that they manage student clubs, run businesses, provide services like the Sexual Assault Support Centre and Safewalk, lobby the university and government for students, put on events like Block Party and generally represent and apply your interests on a broader stage.

 Council is the decision-making body of the AMS.
 It’s made up of the Executive committee, representatives from constituent societies like the AUS, SUS, etc., as well as regular ol’ students.
 They vote on motions, approve the budget and appoint people to committees — stuff like that.

-The President (Ava Nasiri) is everything and nothing.
+The President (currently Alan Ehrenholz) is everything and nothing.
 As far as official duties go, they’re responsible for speaking on behalf of the AMS, and not much else.
 Depending on who’s elected, though, they can do anything from filling their plate with great projects, to advocating on behalf of students, to sitting back and coasting on a platform of “improving student engagement.”

 There.
 Now you know more about the people representing you than 95 per cent of students at UBC.
 If you want to be even more informed, read the handbook they distribute to Council members at ams.ubc.ca/leadership/council or get to know the real ins and outs by writing for us!
 Sign up at ubyssey.ca/volunteer.